 Inquisitor: Paul, can you just unpack that a bit?
 How is a regular pastor not able to do some of this work?

-Paul: I wouldn’t be absolutist about it but, to generalize, I have noticed that with the employment of a regular pastor a church will often gloss over endemic issues hoping that the uplift of an energetic new pastor will cancel out any underlying issues that perhaps should have been addressed before.
+Paul: I wouldn’t be absolutist about it but, to generalize, I have noticed that with the employment of a regular pastor a church will often gloss over endemic issues firstly wishing to attract and not put-off pastoral candidates, and secondly in the hope that the energy of the new pastor will cancel out any underlying issues that really should have been addressed before.

-By contrast with the engagement of an Intentional Interim, the pain of these issues is the start point.
+By contrast with the engagement of an Intentional Interim, the pain of these issues is faced squarely at the start point.
+The naming of the pain is part of what leads to the calling of an Intentional Interim.
 When the I.I. is engaged an agreement is made to work through these matters determinedly and openly for a limited period in order to maximize the prospects of success for the next pastor.

 Inquisitor: Can that be achieved through a consultation or does it really need an I.I. process to do that?